Know the Facts

 Licensed Family Child Care Homes and Family Group Homes are licensed by DHR if they provide care for one or more unrelated children, with or without compensation, for more than four hours in a 24 hour period.
 Family Child Care Homes provide care for no more than six unrelated children in the caregiver’s home while Family Group Homes provide care for no more than 12 unrelated children with two or more caregivers present.

-Exempt Child Care Centers include faith-based, school-based, and other child care centers that are not licensed and inspected by DHR for Alabama’s Minimum Standards, including staff criminal background checks, staff-to-child ratios, and First Aid and CPR training.
+Exempt Child Care Centers include faith-based, school-based, and other child care centers that are not licensed by DHR, but are still subject to meet Alabama’s Minimum Standards, including basic health and safety compliance and staff criminal background checks.
+They do not have to comply to staff-to-child ratios, or First Aid and CPR training.

 Preschool/Mother’s Day Out Programs are part-time child care programs that typically operate three to four hours a day, a few days a week for children ranging from infants through four-year-olds.
-Programs that operate less than four hours are not licensed or inspected by DHR for adherence to Alabama’s Minimum Standards.
+Programs that operate less than four hours are not licensed by DHR but must still meet Alabama’s minimum standards for health and safety.

 School-Age Care can take place in child care centers, schools, and community centers.
 Care is typically available before and after school, school holidays, and summer vacation.
 School-age care often includes children in kindergarten through 13 years of age.